 Celexa, the brand name of the medication citalopram, is a selective serotonin reuptake inhibitor medication used to treat depression.
-Although some people take the medication long-term, others only need to use Celexa for short-term periods.
-Individuals taking Celexa need to use caution when discontinuing the medication, as stopping too abruptly may cause unpleasant withdrawal effects.
-In fact, abrupt discontinuation of any antidepressant may cause a condition called antidepressant discontinuation syndrome, which occurs in 20 percent of patients who have taken antidepressants for longer than six weeks, according to the American Academy of Family Physicians.
+If you're taking Celexa discontinuing the medication too abruptly may cause unpleasant effects.
+In fact, abrupt discontinuation of any antidepressant may cause a condition called "antidepressant discontinuation syndrome," which occurs in 20 percent of patients who have taken antidepressants for longer than six weeks, according to the American Academy of Family Physicians.
 Those wishing to stop an antidepressant medication, including Celexa, should talk to their doctors about gradually reducing their dosage and slowly weaning themselves off the medication.

 The prescribing information for Celexa notes that some adverse physical reactions occur when a patient discontinues the medication too quickly.
 These physical reactions include headache, lethargy, insomnia and dizziness.
 In addition, some individuals experience sensory disturbances, such as feeling tingling sensations similar to that of an electric shock.